 Your village will keep all its buildings when you relocate.

 Only your resource fields will not be relocated, as the new location could have a different resource split compared to your old location.
-So, all the resource fields currently in the building queue will be cancelled.
+So, all the resource fields currently in the building queue will be canceled.
 As compensation for the resources you invested in developing your resource fields, you'll be refunded around the amount of these resources as resource piles in your inventory.
 You can use these resources to build up the resources in your new location.

 Remember to pay attention to your crop consumption.
-Since the crop fields will be destroyed, you may end up with a negative crop consumption depending on your troop size.
+Since the crop fields will be destroyed, you may end up with a negative crop production depending on your troop size.
 Make sure you have enough crop supply for your troops when you relocate.
 Otherwise, you'll lose units.
 And build up your crop fields in the new location as soon as possible.

 What happens to my troops when a relocation invitation is accepted?

 Some of your troops need to adjust their movements when you relocate.
 Let's have a look at what your troops will do:

-- Your traders will keep doing their trades.
+- Your merchants will keep doing their trades.

 - Tributes or stolen goods deliveries will be kept.

 - If you have sent your hero on an adventure, they will continue with the adventure.

 - Returning troops, as well as healed troops, still know how to come back and will continue on their way.